magicleap/developer-portal-docs/docs/guides/developer-tools/ml-hub/ml-hub-advanced-capture.md

 - **Alpha Override** controls the transparency of the virtual content
 - **Exposure Compensation** brightens or darkens the image to compensate for the level of light present in the real world
 - **Tint** controls the warm or cool tone quality of the image
-- **White Balance**: Comparable to white balance settings on most digital cameras, the available white balance settings are Auto White Balance, Daylight, Cloudy, Twilight, Shade, Incandescent, Flourescent and Off.
+- **White Balance** is comparable to white balance settings on most digital cameras, the available white balance settings are Auto White Balance, Daylight, Cloudy, Twilight, Shade, Incandescent, Flourescent and Off.

 ![Image Settings](/img/ml-hub/advanced-capture/image_settings.jpg)